kaidencc/kaidencc.github.io/_posts/2025-01-20-downgrading-the-iphone-5c-to-ios-6.md

 layout: post
 title: Downgrading the iPhone 5C to iOS 6
 date: 2025-02-04 07:30 +1300
+description: A guide for tether downgrading the iPhone 5C to iOS 6
 ---
 ## Disclaimer
 I am **not** responsible for any damage to your devices caused by following this guide.
 Please proceed with caution and at your own risk.<br>